 The hospital bill may be inflated.
 Unfortunately, hospitals typically charge uninsured patients far more for medical services provided to them and their stay than the lower, discounted prices that are provided to health insurance companies and government programs such as Medicaid and Medicare.
 The medical bill for prescription drugs, rooms, and medical care for an uninsured individual can be two or three times higher than the price paid by insurers.
 This is according to the National Consumer Law Center.

 After this process has been complete, if the resulting bill after negotiation is manageable, you can go on to work out a payment plan with the hospital.
 Always be sure to get a written copy of your agreement before you start payments on the hospital bill so that the hospital can't later claim there was a mistake or that the amounts you paid were not correct or inadequate.
-If the negotiated bill is still too high, you can always turn to a medical billing advocate to help negotiate a lower medical bill.
+If the negotiated bill is still too high, you can always turn to a medical billing advocate to help find errors, review health insurance policies and/or negotiate a lower medical bill.
+Advocates offer several services.